1234-ad/1234-ad/README.md

 Aditya Rastogi is a passionate software engineer specializing in Fullstack development, with expertise in Python and both Frontend and Backend technologies

-### summary
-*Aditya Rastogi is a passionate software engineer specializing in Fullstack development, with expertise in Python and both Frontend and Backend technologies.*

 </div>

 <p align="center">